Sophed/StrayCA/README.md

-# 🔧 StrayCA
+# 🔧 StrayCA Pot
 Custom Spigot plugin for Stray.gg to handle the private arena for top ranks, media, and staff.

 ## Commands
 `/coolarena` Teleports the user to the CoolArena Hub.
 Aliases: `ca`, `privarena`, `privatearena`.

-`/caaxe` Teleports the user to CoolArena with Axe Kit.
-Aliases: `coolarenabeast`, `privarenaaxe`, `privatearenaaxe`.

-`/cabeast` Teleports the user to CoolArena with Beast Kit.
-Aliases: `coolarenabeast`, `privarenabeast`, `privatearenabeast`.
+`/caneth` Teleports the user to CoolArena with Netherite Pot Kit.
+Aliases: `coolarenaneth`, `privarenaneth`, `privatearenaneth`.

-`/caspeed` Teleports the user to CoolArena with Speed Kit.
-Aliases: `coolarenaspeed`, `privarenaspeed`, `privatearenaspeed`.
+`/cadiamond` Teleports the user to CoolArena with Diamond Pot Kit.
+Aliases: `coolarenadiamond`, `privarenadiamond`, `privatearenadiamond`.

-`/canonone` Teleports the user to CoolArena without a kit.
+`/canone` Teleports the user to CoolArena without a kit.
 Aliases: `canokit`.

 `/mediaarena` Same as CoolArena but for seperate for media ranks.

 `/forceca` Forcefully teleports the specified player to CoolArena.

-`/forcecabeast` Forcefully teleports the specified player to CoolArena with Beast Kit.

-`/forcecaspeed` Forcefully teleports the specified player to CoolArena with Speed Kit.
+`/forcecaneth` Forcefully teleports the specified player to CoolArena with Netherite Pot Kit.

-`/forcecaaxe` Forcefully teleports the specified player to CoolArena with Axe Kit.
+`/forcecadiamond` Forcefully teleports the specified player to CoolArena with Diamond Pot Kit.

 ## Permissions
 `core.coolArena` TP to CA using `/ca` etc.